lonly197/docker-alpine-python/README.md

-# docker-python
+# docker-alpine-python

-This Docker Image for building or running Python  applications.
+> This Docker Image for building or running Python  applications, basee on Alpine.